RRReDz/Hearthstone-log-parser/README.md

 # hearthstone-log-parser
-Extract informations from hearthstone log file
+Extract information from hearthstone log file, parsing log entries in good shape objects.
+It's easy to use, enjoy!

 ## Instalation
     npm install hearthstone-log-parser
 ## Usage
+###Defining and initializing

     var HsLogParser = require('hearthstone-log-parser');
     var hsParser = new HsLogParser();

-### extracting actions
+### Extracting actions
+When some card goes to some zone to another this event will be triggered.

     hsParser.on('action', function(data) {
     	console.log(data);
     });